lilibaker/data-science-S2023/challenges/c02-michelson-assignment.md

   outliers that fall below the actual speed of light in a vacuum.
-In that regard, the data recorded with a distinctness level of 3 seems to have a larger quantity of values that fall closer to the actual speed of light, implying that the distinctness level does have an impact on the recorded speed of light.
+In that regard, the data recorded with a distinctness level of 3 seems to have a larger quantity of values that fall closer to the actual speed of light.
+However, given the overlap between the the ranges for each level of distinctness, a clear relationship cannot between distinctness and speed of light cannot be determined.

+- There are no patterns in the data that might explain the difference between Michelson’s estimate and the `LIGHTSPEED_VACUUM`.

 ## Bibliography